 A Grain of Sand Analysis

-The content of the first verse is easy enough to follow; the speaker references the idea that there is no known limit or end to the universe, and another that the sun that warms Earth is one of countless stars.
-Based on this, they conclude that the idea that terrestrial life is the only life in the universe is not an idea that has much merit to it.
-Invoking the imagery of the universe – constellations and worlds – they go on to marvel at the idea that if another world existed with life on it, it would have within it its own moral codes, faiths, and beliefs.
+The content of the first verse of ‘A Grain of Sand’ is easy enough to follow; the speaker references the idea that there is no known limit or end to the universe and another that the sun that warms Earth is one of the countless stars.
+Based on this, they conclude that the idea that terrestrial life is the only life in the universe is not an idea that has many merits to it.
+Invoking the imagery of the universe – constellations, and worlds – they go on to marvel at the idea that if another world existed with life on it, it would have within it its own moral codes, faiths, and beliefs.
 In theory, it’s possible that in an infinite universe, there could be a million worlds with life on them, and as well one million unique religions, pantheons, and systems of belief.
 The capitalization of “God” is a telling choice – in Abrahamic tradition, words describing God are always capitalized (“He,” “His,” “YHWH,” “Allah,” “God,” and so on), suggesting that Service is alluding to the idea of one true God, and suggesting that there could be a million one true gods in the universe.

 Continuing from the last verse’s declaration of looking at smaller things, the speaker lifts a small amount of sand from the ground and examines one single grain.
 Conscious of the rotating (“careening”) of the Earth, they contemplate whether there’s more to even a single grain of sand than they are capable of comprehending.
 Maybe, if they had eyes to see, they would see something entirely different.
 This too is a religious allusion, referencing something said by Jesus Christ, reportedly that the Kingdom of Heaven is everywhere, and can be seen by those who are simply willing to open their eyes to see it.
 In the same way, the speaker wonders if some kind of sight would be all that would be needed to understand everything there could be to understand by looking into a single grain of sand.